-Now, because the unconstituted, or unrighteous, cannot inherit the kingdom of God, the law is revealed which says, "ye must be born again;" for says the King, "except a man be born again he cannot behold the kingdom of God."
+Now, because the unconstituted, or unrighteous, cannot inherit the kingdom of God, the law is revealed which says, "ye must be born again;" for, says the King, "except a man be born again he cannot behold the kingdom of God."
 This saying is unintelligible to men whose thinking is guided by the flesh.
-They cannot comprehend "how these things can be :" and, though they profess to be "teachers of Israel," "Masters of Arts," and "Bachelors," and "Doctors of Divinity," and of "Canon and Civil Law," they are as mystified upon the subject of "the new birth," as Nicodemus himself.
-But to those who understand "the word of the kingdom" these "heavenly things" are distinguished by the obviousness and simplicity of truth, To be born again, as the Lord Jesus expounds it, is to be " born of water ( $\varepsilon \delta \delta a \pi \sigma s$ ) and of spirit, he cannot enter into the kingdom of God."
-This is surely very explicit, and very intelligible; who can misunderstand "t, unless it be against his will to receive it !
+They cannot comprehend "how these things can be:" and, though they profess to be "teachers of Israel," "Masters of Arts," and "Bachelors," and "Doctors of Divinity," and of "Canon and Civil Law," they are as mystified upon the subject of "the new birth," as

+Nicodemus himself.
+But to those who understand "the word of the kingdom" these "heavenly things" are distinguished by the obviousness and simplicity of truth.
+To be born again, as the Lord Jesus expounds it, is to be "born of water and the spirit;" as it is written, "except a man be born out of water ($\varepsilon \xi v \delta \alpha \tau o \varsigma$) and of spirit, he cannot enter into the kingdom of God" (Jn.
+3:3-10).
+This is surely very explicit, and very intelligible; who can misunderstand it, unless it be against his will to receive it!

 The New Birth, like the old one of the flesh, is not an abstract principle, but a process.
 It begins with the begettal and ends with the having been born.
-A son of God is a character, which is developed out of the "incorruptible seed"4 of God, sown into the fleshy table of the heart.
+A son of God is a character, which is developed out of the "incorruptible seed" (1Pet.
+1:23) of God, sown into the fleshy table of the heart (Matt.
+13:19).
 When this seed, or word of the Kingdom, is received, it begins to work in a man until he becomes a believer of the truth.
 When things have come to this pass, he is a changed man.
-He has acquired a new mode of thinking; for he thinks in harmony with the thoughts of God as revealed in his law and testimony.
+He has acquired a new mode of thinking; for he thinks in harmony with the thoughts of God as revealed in His law and testimony.
 He sees himself, and the world around him, in a new light.
 He is convinced of sin; and experiences an aversion to the things in which he formerly delighted.
 His views, disposition, temper, and affections, are transformed.
 He is humble, child-like, teachable, and obediently disposed; and his simple anxiety is, to know what God would have him to do.
-Having ascertained this, he does it; and in doing it is "born out of the water," Having been begotten of the Father by the word of truth, and born of water, the first stage of the process is completed.
-He is constitutionally " in Christ."
+Having ascertained this, he does it; and in doing it is "born out of the water."
+Having been begotten of the Father by the word of truth (Jas.
+1:18), and born of water, the first stage of the process is completed.
+He is constitutionally "in Christ."